abrotman/related-domains-by-dns/rdbd.md

 not `foo.example.com` and `bar.dept-example.com`.

 There already exists Vouch By Reference (VBR) [@?RFC5518], however this only applies to email.
-RDBD is a more general purpose solution that could be applied to other use cases, as well as for SMTP.
+RDBD could be a more general purpose solution that could be applied to other use cases, as well as for SMTP transactions.

 This document describes the various options, how to create a record, and the method of validation.